Afitti language: Consonants

 No words begin with a voiceless bilabial stop and final voiceless stops are often unreleased, but these variants occur in free variation with a released allophone.
 Alveolar and dental stops also appear in free variation.
 The dental variant appears with some speakers if they wish to stress the consonant that is being pronounced.
 Nasals occur in all positions, including as syllabic nasals.
 They usually assimilate to a following consonant.
 When a word-initial velar nasal follows a word-final, voiceless velar stop, the stop will be unreleased and voiced.
 The liquids /l/ and /r/, like the plosives, tend to become devoiced in word-final position.
 For both /l/ and /r/ their devoiced allophones can be easily mistaken for a fricative because of the heavy airflow.
 Like the nasals, the liquids have a syllabic variant.
 The syllabic /r/ is common in the language and is found in monosyllabic words as well as in word-final position.
 The syllabic /l/, on the other hand, is rare and unattested in word-initial position.
 As a consonant the central resonant /r/, as opposed to /l/, however, is not found in word- initial position and changes to a retroflex flap intervocalically.
 Whenever /r/ occurs in word-initial position, it is in words clearly borrowed words from Arabic and other languages.
 The allophonic flap and /l/ are easily confused but the flap can also be found immediately following a consonant (and preceding a vowel), a position where /l/ is absent, one of the rare cases where a sequence of consonants can be found.
 The lateral liquid is found in word-initial, intervocalic and word-final position and is slightly palatalized.
 This palatalization leads to a slightly fricated voiceless palatal release with some speakers when it is in word-final position.

 The fricatives /s/ and /f/ are usually voiceless but, in some instances, vary with their voiced counterparts.
 They occur word initially and intervocalically, but only loanwords possess the fricatives in word-final position.
 The /s/ is sometimes palatalized (realized as [ʃ]) before the high front vowel /i/.

 Tone and Stress

 Afitti is a tone language with stress.
 Tonal minimal pairs are attested for monosyllabic, bisyllabic, and trisyllabic words.
-In longer, however, words stress seems to play a more important role.
+In longer words, however, stress seems to play a more important role.
 The stressed syllable is marked by a combination of volume, duration and change in tone, rather than just tone alone.
 Afitti has only two phonemic tones with clear and strong downdrift, with no third tone or even downstep.
 The shortening of syllables ending in /r/ has led to many words that have an intervocalic flap following a schwa or a syllabic /r/.
 The schwa is omitted altogether by some speakers reducing the word by one syllable and possibly eliminating a tone.
 When this reduction occurs, one tone is assimilated to the neighboring tone, keeping the tonal pattern intact.